 This schedule should show the current year and the period nine years prior.
 However, if information for prior years is unavailable, this schedule may be implemented prospectively.
 Please make a note if you choose this method.

 The local workforce development board might have this information.
-Also, the Texas Workforce Commission might have information that can help, available at the following website: http://socrates.cdr.state.tx.us/
+Also, the Texas Workforce Commission might have information that can help, available at the following website: Texas Workforce Commission

 Operating Information